Home of Sticky Note Characters and a behind-the-scenes look at the Dead Pocket ingredient doodles, sketches, ramblings

 The Creative Process

-In a city locked in space, stuck to a spinning marble, and rotating around a spewing giant of flame, an insurance salesman sharpened a wooden pencil to a precision point.
+In a city locked in space, stuck to a spinning marble, and rotating around a spewing giant of flame, a corporate cubicle drone sharpened a wooden pencil to a precision point.
 He tapped the spear end of the pencil on his wooden desk and shuffled a stack of paper into a perfect tower.
 Tap, tap, tap.
 He took the top paper from the tower.
 Tap, tap, tap.
 He glanced at his analog watch and, at precisely 7:45 am on Tuesday, exploded into a thousand pieces.

 The End of the World